vanus-labs/docs/content/vanus-connect/template-guides/github-starred-feishu.md

 ### Step 2: Configure Sink - Get the Feishu Webhook URL

-- Add a bot to the specified group in Feishu settings and copy the Webhook URL to paste into the Sink configuration.
+- Add a bot to the specified group in Feishu settings, and copy the Webhook URL to paste into the Sink configuration.

 ![feishu-webhook](./imgs/feishu-webhook.png)